 Whether you head to an urgent care center or a retail clinic for care during your travels, having your most recent medical information available is helpful for the health care professional you see, especially if you have a history of any medical conditions.

-Make sure you have registered to use ibxpress.com before you leave home.
-Through ibxpress.com and the IBX App you can search for urgent care centers and retail clinics — you can even use your phone’s GPS to geo-locate one if you don’t know the area too well.
+Make sure you have registered on ibx.com before you leave home.
+With ibx.com and the IBX App, you can search for urgent care centers and retail clinics — you can even use your phone’s GPS to geo-locate one if you don’t know the area too well.
 You can also access an electronic version of you member ID card, see a history of claims and prescriptions, and more.